Where Muskoka Charm Meets Northern Wilderness

 Compared to Muskoka’s most exclusive lakefront markets, Huntsville and the surrounding Almaguin Highlands offer more accessible price points and a broader range of year-round housing options.
 Communities like Burk’s Falls, Magnetawan, and Sundridge provide access to schools, healthcare, and recreation—from snowmobiling and paddling to farmers’ markets and local festivals.
 Huntsville, just minutes south, adds cultural venues, boutique shopping, and dining—making it a vibrant anchor for those living in quieter surrounding villages.

-From the vibrant arts scene of Huntsville to the quiet coves of Lake Cecebe, the Huntsville and Almaguin Highlands region offers a lifestyle that’s both inspiring and grounded in nature.
-Whether you're dreaming of a year-round home with access to trails and town, or a secluded cottage where the only sounds are loons and lapping water, The Janssen Group is here to help you find your place.
+From the vibrant arts scene of Huntsville to the quiet coves of Lake Cecebe, the Huntsville and Almaguin Highlands region egion offers a lifestyle that’s both inspiring and grounded in nature.
+Whether you’re dreaming of a luxury waterfront cottage on Fairy Lake, Lake Vernon, Peninsula Lake, or Mary Lake, or a secluded retreat on Doe Lake or Horn Lake, The Janssen Group is here to help you find your place.

-Our team brings deep regional knowledge and a thoughtful, client-first approach to every transaction.
-We understand the nuances of waterfront properties, seasonal access, and the unique considerations that come with buying or selling in northern cottage country.
+Our team brings deep regional knowledge and a thoughtful, client first approach to every transaction.
+We understand the nuances of luxury cottage real estate, waterfront properties, seasonal access, and investment opportunities across northern Ontario’s most desirable lakes.
 From early conversations to final keys in hand, we’re committed to making your journey seamless, informed, and rewarding.

-Whether you're relocating, investing, or simply exploring what life could look like in this part of Ontario, we’re here to guide you with clarity, care, and local expertise.
-Let local agents Krystal Cosstick & Ashley Chaban find the property that fits your lifestyle—and make the most of everything this remarkable region has to offer.
+Whether you’re relocating, investing, or exploring what life could look like in this part of Ontario, The Janssen Group offers clarity, care, and local expertise.
+With agents like Krystal Cosstick & Ashley Chaban leading the way in Huntsville and Almaguin, and backed by the collective strength of our team, we’ll help you secure the right property — from exclusive luxury estates to family friendly cottages — and make the most of everything this remarkable region has to offer.

 Discover stories, updates, and expert advice for buying, selling, and living in Ontario’s northern cottage country.
 Whether you're exploring lakeside communities or browsing broader real estate topics, this archive brings it all together.